maysam-orouskhani/ADAM-Challenge/README.md

 # ADAM-Challenge
-Rank 4 in ADAM Challenge Liveboard (Aneurysm Detection And segMentation Challenge) for the Segmentation Task.
+Rank 4 in ADAM Challenge Leaderboard (Aneurysm Detection And segMentation Challenge) for the Segmentation Task.
 Deep Learning-based Models for Intracranial Aneurysm Segmentation